cartigli/vault/xsorted()/III SQL/VI OPERATORS.md

 *Returns the count of the first_names from the employees table and groups them by first name, which is ordered by first name.*

-ALIAS
+ALIASES
 ```mysql
 SELECT first_name, COUNT(first_name) AS names_count # add an alias
 FROM employees
 GROUP BY first_name
 ORDER BY first_name;
 ```
-*This returns the same as the previous query but the title over the count of the first names will be titled ' names_count ' instead of COUNT(first_name).*
+*This returns the same as the previous query but the title over the Count column of the first_name's will be titled ' names_count ' instead of Count(first_name).*

 HAVING
-Refines the outputs from records that do not satisfy a certain condition - like WHERE, but applied to the GROUP BY block.
+Refines the outputs from records that do not satisfy a certain condition - like Where, but applied to the Group By block.

 ```mysql
 SELECT